simsaens/StretchyLayout/README.md

 ## Polishing the Details

-There's three more jarring problems we should fix while we're here.
+There's four jarring problems we should fix while we're here.

 First, if we over-scroll past the bottom of the view we get to see the ugly grey background of our view controller.
 We can use the exact same method to